 5. Remember to Smile

-People tend to underestimate the power of the smile.
+People tend to underestimate the power of a smile.
 The world today is a seemingly unfriendly place.
-The truth is that people have really become too afraid to smile or be friendly, in case they are judged, or that they will not receive a smile in return.
+The truth is that people have really become too afraid to smile or be friendly in case they are judged or they will not receive a smile in return.

 Being friendly is your key to success.
 Even if the person that you are meeting is not friendly at first, a great smile should open them up in no time.